ucsdlib/data-gis-lab/tutorials/geocoding-AGE-Pro.md

 # Geocoding in ArcGIS Enterprise #
 This document will take you through the steps required to connect to ArcGIS Enterprise (AGE) and conduct a geocoding task.
 You can geocode data using the AGE web browser, or connect to the AGE server through the ArcGIS Pro software.

+You must have an account inside ArcGIS Enterprise to use this server address.
+[Fill out this form to request an ArcGIS Enterprise account](https://forms.gle/j2X1fAQEqmgNjiAWA) using your @ucsd.edu email account.
+If you have issues, please reach out to a Librarian affiliated with the [Library's Data & GIS Lab](https://lib.ucsd.edu/data-gis-lab).

 ## Connecting to the UC San Diego Virtual Private Network ##
 To use ArcGIS Enterprise, make sure to first download the Cisco AnyConnect Secure Mobility Client and use UCSD's virtual private network (VPN) service.
 You can find more information [here](https://blink.ucsd.edu/technology/network/connections/off-campus/VPN/).